-Our commitment to the UNGC's principles against corruption is expressed in the GardaWorld Code and our recently implemented Anti-Bribery & Corruption Policy.
+Our commitment to the UNGC's principles against corruption is expressed in the GardaWorld Code and our Anti-Bribery & Corruption Policy.

-GardaWorld operates a value-added outsourced service in high-risk environments, often in the undeveloped world.
-We wish to be the "best of breed" and as such it is essential that we set ourselves the very highest standard of ethics, conduct and procedures.
+Operating a value-added outsourced service in high-risk environments, it is essential that GardaWorld holds itself against the very highest standard of ethics, conduct and procedures.

 GardaWorld, its employees, advisors, contractors and suppliers, must behave, at one and the same time, ethically and with integrity, whilst remaining a commercial organisation.
 All GardaWorld employees, contractors, or suppliers are, in one form or another, open to audit for compliance with the GardaWorld Code.
-The spirit of this code applies not only to all employees of GardaWorld but also to any advisor, contractor, supplier or agent engaged by GardaWorld.
+The spirit of this Code applies not only to all employees of GardaWorld but also to any advisor, contractor, supplier or agent engaged by GardaWorld.
 This Code is not a contract and no contract is implied.
 If any part of this Code conflicts with applicable law, the law will prevail.

-Detailed within the GardaWorld Code is policies relating to our "Ethical Business Practices" including anti-trust/anti-competitive behaviour and independent pricing, anti-boycott, international business, conflicts of interest and potential conflicts, all personnel, potential suppliers, current suppliers and subcontractors are required to certify that they have not and will not engage in bribery and corruption.
+Detailed within the GardaWorld Code are policies relating to our "Ethical Business Practices" including anti-trust/anti-competitive behaviour and independent pricing, anti-boycott, international business, conflicts of interest and potential conflicts, all personnel, potential suppliers, current suppliers and subcontractors are required to certify that they have not and will not engage in bribery and corruption.

-Training is given to all staff in the GardaWorld Code to ensure that all employees are cognizant of all relevant policies.
-The Code is also emphasised during induction training.
+Training is given to all staff in the GardaWorld Code to ensure that employees are cognizant of all relevant policies.
 Monitoring is carried out through regular internal audit reviews of financial systems; cash-box and cash-flow checks in operational areas; and monitoring trends and statistics at the Oversight Board.